 A limited number of holiday companies, such as Explore, Kuoni and Trailfinders will offer refunds if your destination is changed from green to amber or red.
-Better airline policies, such as that from British Airways, allows you to cancel and claim a voucher
+Better airline policies, such as that from British Airways, allow you to cancel and claim a voucher.

 Choose your package holiday company carefully, too.
 Loveholidays and On The Beach said last year that they wouldn’t offer refunds for packages if flights were still operating to a destination.
 Read our reviews of the best and worst holiday companies who have committed to refunds.

 For more unbiased news and advice, sign up to Which?
 Travel